incuna/authentic/doc/attribute_management.rst

 Attributes can thus be proxyfied during SSO with Authentic2 configured as a SAML2 proxy.

+*If there is no attribute policy associate with a service provider, no attribute is forwarded to it.*

 The namespace of attributes received from another SAML2 IdP and of attributes pushed in the assertion given to service providers can be configured per attribute or per service provider.